 This course provides introductory, intermediate, and advanced skill levels necessary to product a variety of professional documents using WordPerfect for Windows, a word processing program.
 Students will develop skills in word processing techniques and tasks.
 54 hours lecture and 18 hour laboratory.
+(TBA option)

-CIS-90 - Microsoft Outlook

-(Same as CAT-90)
+CIS-90 - Microsoft Outlook (Same as CAT-90)

 This course utilizes Microsoft Outlook to organize and plan personal and business information.
 Emphasis is placed on the use of Outlook for communication and sharing information with persons within a company or small business.
 54 hours lecture and 18 hours laboratory.
-(Letter Grade, or Pass/No Pass option.)
+(TBA option) (Letter Grade, or Pass/No Pass option.)

-CIS-91 - Microsoft Project 3 units (Same as CAT-91)
+CIS-91 - Microsoft Project

+(Same as CAT-91)

 This course utilizes Microsoft Project to build, track and account for variances and changes in the baseline plan.
 Emphasis is placed on project management, tracking and information analysis.
 54 hours lecture and 18 hours laboratory.
+(TBA option) 173

-CIS-93 - Computers for Beginners 3 units (Same as CAT-93)
+CIS-93 - Computers for Beginners (Same as CAT-93)

 This course is designed as a practical step-by-step introduction to computer literacy topics including computer hardware and software, application skills, the Internet and Internet searching, Web page creation and computer ethics.
 54 hours lecture and 18 hours laboratory.
-(Letter Grade, or Pass/No Pass option.)
+(TBA option) (Letter Grade, or Pass/No Pass option.)

-CIS-95A - Introduction to the Internet (Same as CAT-95A)
+CIS-95A - Introduction to the Internet 1.5 units (Same as CAT-95A)